TusharPuriGoswami/CODSOFT/README.md

-I am thrilled to announce that I have completed my Task no. 2  in the CodSoft program
+I am thrilled to announce that I have completed my Task no. 2  (Student Grade Calculator) in the CodSoft program
 # CODSOFT